MicroStrategy/embedding-sdk-docs/docs/add-functionality/panel-stacks.md

 ---
-title: Interact with Panel Stacks
+title: Interact with panel stacks
 description: Panel stacks provide end users with the ability to conveniently reuse segments of space within a dossier to represent data in multiple ways.
 MicroStrategy supports one level of nesting within panel stacks.
 You can switch panel stacks by using a selector or the panel stack header.
 An application can now develop external controls to paginate through the various displays within a panel stack.
 In addition, if the panel stack is switched by a user's manual input, an event handler notifies the parent application of this action, allowing it to perform filtering or any other desirable action.
 ---